svmk-data-science/tess-ensemble-classification/README.md

 - Designed for practical and accessible use

 ---

+## 📁 Repository Structure
+├── data/                # (optional or omitted if not included) ├── notebooks/           # exploratory analysis and modelling ├── images/              # plots and visualisations ├── README.md
+├── FULL_REPORT.md

 ## 🏁 Summary
 This project demonstrates how ensemble learning and explainable AI can be combined to deliver accurate, transparent, and practical solutions for exoplanet candidate classification.